datacabinet/datacabinet.github.io/Readme.md

        jupyter serverextension enable --user --py nbgrader

 3. You might need to restart notebook or log out/log in again to see the changes.
+To restart the notebook, you will have to either logout/login or start another project and switch back to the current project.
+We are working on fixing this.

 4. On terminal, Run the following command to create an empty configuration file: